fluree/developers-site/docs/reference/nodejs/examples.md

 ## **sparql** {#sparql}

 All queries in SPARQL syntax, regardless of type, should be issued through the `sparql` function.
-If you do not have `fdb-open-api` set to true (it is true by default), then you'll need to sign your query ([signing queries](/concepts/identity/signatures.md#signed-queries)).
+If you do not have `fdb-api-open` set to true (it is true by default), then you'll need to sign your query ([signing queries](/concepts/identity/signatures.md#signed-queries)).

 ### Parameter(s) {#parameters-35}